sekt1953/Fritzing/My_PCB_Components/Instructions/HowtoMakeSchematicViewGraphics.md

   * Rename the skeleton to "Olimex-ESP-PoE_32_schematic.svg" or whatever name you want to use for your component
 * Set the size of your component:
   * Set background size
-    * Select Object -> Layers and Objects
+    * Select "Object -> Layers and Objects"
     * Expand the help group
       * Select background rectangle object
         * Set size to: